by46/simplekit/docs/objson.rst

 Notice
 --------
-if The JSON property name is one of the below: and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield, the dolphin libs will escape the property, add prefix string "m".
+if The JSON property name is one of the below:

+and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, print, raise, return, try, while, with, yield

+the dolphin libs will escape the property, add prefix string "m".

 For instance